DjDisaster/SkriptUtils/README.md

 ---

 ## Usage
-You are welcome to use and modify this code as long as you do not change any of the provided links, such as the update fetching link.
-You may remove the updating features, but altering the links is not permitted.
+- You are welcome to use and modify this code as long as you do not change any of the provided links, such as the update fetching link.
+- You may remove the updating features, but altering the links is not permitted.

 ## Requirements
-To use this you will need Skript and Skript-Reflect Addons may require different addons which will be shown in the comments of the file.
+- To use this you will need Skript and Skript-Reflect.
+- Addons may require different addons which will be shown in the comments of the file.

 ---